freeman-lab/showit/README.md

 # showit

-simple and sensible display of images, no axes, no interpolation, no frills
+simple and sensible display of images in python, no axes, no interpolation, no frills

 ### install